An ecommerce site migration is a risky undertaking if you’re unfamiliar with ecommerce web development.

 Ecommerce site migrations are complex, time consuming and risky to conduct in-house if you’re not an ecommerce developer.

-But if you’re considering an ecommerce migration service, you may want to rethink this approach as well.
+But if you’re considering paying for an ecommerce migration service, you may want to rethink this approach as well.

-Many ecommerce site migration services say they’ll migrate your data from one platform to another (the plug-and-play method), but a migration isn’t a one-and-done task.
+Many site migration service providers say they’ll migrate your data from one platform to another (the plug-and-play method), but a migration isn’t a one-and-done task.
 Unless your store is very minimal with a simple product catalog, ecommerce migration services will likely run into issues, especially when it comes to customization.